Skip to content

 5. Swallow the tablet whole.
 Do not split, crush, or chew it.

-The weekly shot does not come with that kind of morning choreography.
-You inject once a week, and the time of day can change without requiring a dose adjustment.
+The weekly shot skips all of that morning choreography.
+You inject once a week, and the time of day can drift without anyone touching your dose.

-That is why the pill is not automatically the "more convenient" product.
-If your mornings are messy, the tablet can feel more intrusive than a weekly shot ever did.
+So no, the pill isn't automatically the "more convenient" one.
+If your mornings are a scramble — kids, dog, commute, the coffee that simply has to happen — a daily empty-stomach tablet can feel more intrusive than a weekly shot ever did.

 For some people, the real trade is not needle versus no needle.
 It is weekly simplicity versus daily precision.